TcyberSec/Network-Scanning-and-Analysis/README.md

 ### Wireshark
 - **Background**
     - To truly understand network behavior, look at the raw data.
 That's where Wireshark comes in.
 This project utilizes Wireshark, a widely used network protocol analyzer, to capture and analyze network packets.
-      By examining this data, I can identify communication patterns, detect anomalies, and gain a deeper understanding of how devices interact on the network.
+      By examining this data, I can identify communication patterns, detect anomalies, and better understand how devices interact on the network.
       This analysis can be crucial for identifying security vulnerabilities and optimizing network performance..

 - **How it Works**<br />